 TENPEH is a ten-bean tempeh that celebrates the bean as a hearty and nutritious dietary staple.
+Resting on a ceremonial pedestal shrouded in banana leaves, the TENPEH commands the attention of any feast that is graced with its presence.

 The original dish of tempeh is a fermented soybean cake from Indonesia.
 Fermentation from the rhizopus oryzae culture allows mold to bind the beans together, creating a versatile protein high in vitamins and minerals.